naumenko-sa/bioscripts/README.md

 but [GTEX](http://www.gtexportal.org) values unlike [Protein Atlas](http://www.proteinatlas.org/) values are in RPKMs, and still many people think in terms of RPKMs.
 GTEX has much more samples than HPA.
 * [rnaseq.load_rpkm_counts.R](../master/rnaseq.load_rpkm_counts.R) calculates RPKM counts from feature_counts output.

+### De noto transcriptome assembly

 ### Differential expression

 * dexpression.katie.R - edgeR DE, batch effect correction, pheatmap, GO, pathways

+### Micro-RNA
+I did a couple of analysis in *A.thaliana* and *S.tuberosum* (potato).
+First I run [smallRNA-seq pipeline from bcbio](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#smallrna-seq).
+It is much better tuned for human miRNA, where it does discovery of novel miRNA (because primary tools are developed mostly for human).
+For non-human species it does a good job of mapping to mirBase and has an extensive [report](https://github.com/lpantano/seqcluster/blob/master/seqcluster/templates/report.rmd) in R.
+For novel miRNA discovery I tried [shortstack](http://sites.psu.edu/axtell/software/shortstack/).

 ### Splicing analysis